 Moong dal is the most basic lentil dish made in most Indian homes.
 This moong dal recipe will give you delicious & healthy dish that you can enjoy with plain rice, roti, Paratha, naan or even with any flavored rice like Jeera rice, basmati rice or Ghee rice.
 We usually serve moong dal with rice.
 Along with pickle, papad & raita it makes a complete meal.

-If you have kids or folks at home who do not like moong dal then this is a must try for them as the taste is unique and delicious.
-This healthy moong dal fry can also be served to toddlers & babies after 10 months, just minus chilies.
+If you have kids or folks at home who do not like moong dal then this recipe is a must try for them as the taste of this is unique and delicious.
+This healthy moong dal can also be served to toddlers & babies after 10 months, just minus chilies.

-Moong dal is one of the most favored dal or lentils in Indian cuisine as they are easily digestible.
-They are said to balance the tridosha in human body, according to Ayurveda and hence is encouraged to use in the daily diet.
+Moong dal is one of the most favored dal or lentils in Indian cuisine as it is easily digestible.
+Mung beans or moong dal is said to be tridoshic & can balance any disturbances in the body.
+Hence it is also used to make Dal khichdi and Moong dal dosa.
 Yellow moong dal is split & dehusked green gram.
 These are fairly quick to cook and gentle on the stomach.

 Moong dal recipe